shmir/PyIxExplorer/README.txt

 	In case of True, the user will have to call the object's write function at the end
 - Get specific list of counters instead of all Read_stats will get a list of stats to get, or empty == read all - Medium
+- Add from/to to stop_capture.
+See if IxeCaptureBuffer can be refactored so it does not have special ix_ methods.

 Architecture:
 - session is static object.